 If you are an experienced grower or have a larger growing space, you will inevitably need more than just one grow light.
 For example, a 4’ x 8’ grow tent will need at least two grow lights, each able to cover a 4’ x 4’ area.

 If you are using multiple lights in the same grow space, they don’t necessarily have to be the exact same.
 It can be fun to experiment with different lighting types, such as LED and CMH, to see which grows bigger buds for you.

 If you have a perpetual grow, where you have vegging and flowering plants in your grow room at the same time, you will definitely use a multiple light setup, but they should definitely be different lights.
-Here, it makes sense to use a veg specific grow light for your veg chamber, and a flowering spectrum for your flower chamber.
-You may even have a fluorescent grow light for your clones!

 The best grow light setup includes supplemental lighting for your plants.
 With this style, you will have your standard grow light over your plants canopy, but you will also have small bar lights hung on the sides of your wall or tent to hit areas that otherwise don’t get light.